The Cost of Caring Too Much

 2. Do something for your physiology every day

 When we are ‘down in the dumps’ it’s sometimes hard to be positive or even hopeful.
-As such, focusing on our body can help bring us back to ourself, something we can control, as opposed to all the external factors we cannot.
+As such, focusing on our body can help bring us back to ourselves, something we can control, as opposed to all the external factors we cannot.

 Whether it’s going for a walk, cooking and savouring a fresh and healthy meal, going to the gym or for a run or for a swim, do something beneficial for your physical health.